codingnninja/koras/docs/documentations/concepts/components.md

 A component is a part of an object that is detachable and pluggable to another object of the same family.
 For example, a computer has several components such as the monitor, keyboard, mouse and system unit to mention few.
 For you to have a computer, you need to bring these components together.

 Just like in a computer, $render components are detachable and pluggable to another component that supplies suitable props.
-Components in $render and React are similar except $render uses JavaScript `template literals` to wrap every `HTML string` to be returned.
+Components in koras.jsx and React are similar except koras.jsx uses JavaScript `template literals` to wrap every `HTML string` to be returned.

 :::info